python/cpython/Doc/library/multiprocessing.rst

 The *spawn* and *forkserver* start methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are a few extra restriction which don't apply to the *fork* start method.
+There are a few extra restrictions which don't apply to the *fork* start method.

 More picklability